akeneo/pim-api-docs/content/apps/overview.md

 - [Contact us](https://www.akeneo.com/contact/) to demonstrate your app
 - Read our [how to publish your app](https://apps.akeneo.com/how-submit-extension-akeneo-app-store) guide
 - Consult our recommendations about [how to write your app information](https://apps.akeneo.com/how-write-akeneo-app-store-extension-information)

+## Develop an app for a custom need

+With **Custom apps**, we're introducing a SaaS-compliant way to have a one size fits one scenario.
+When you don't find an on-the-shelf App answering your exact need on the Akeneo App Store, Custom apps allow you to develop your own app and benefit from all Apps features without having to publish it.

+Discover our to create a custom app following our [How to get your app token](/tutorials/how-to-get-your-app-token.html) guided tutorial.

 ## Next steps